An inverted yield curve can often signal that a recession is coming.

 The Federal Reserve tends to lower interest rates when the economy weakens, and that drives down the coupon rate, or interest rate, of new bonds when they’re issued.

-Investors are currently buying up bonds with longer maturities—such as the 10-year Treasury—at their current coupon rates because they fear that economy will weaken and interest rates will drop going forward.
+Investors are currently buying up bonds with longer maturities—such as the 10-year Treasury—at their current coupon rates because they fear that the economy will weaken and interest rates will drop going forward.
 Lower interest rates will result in lower coupon rates for these bonds in the future.

 So what could this all mean?